 Lawn Care, how/when to mow, edge, start, repair, rejuvenate, fertilize your lawn.

 Miscellaneous.
+How to create a garden border/bed/island (could be split into several short videos).
+How to slow down/retain water on your property, especially for yards too small for full “rain gardens” or gardeners who don’t have the budget for them.
+(Typical “rain-garden” instructions are overwhelming, but rainwater-slowing techniques could be simple and more widely applicable.)
 Containers for the front porch.
 Basic tools real gardeners use and recommend.
 How to hang up a garden hose, then use it again in a way that doesn’t create twists and knots.
-(Not the official put-hose-away-for-the-winter technique – takes too long – but what gardeners might actually do every day in the summer.)
+(Not the official put-hose-away-for-the-winter technique, which takes too long, but what gardeners might actually do every day in the summer.)
 How gardeners should USE hardiness zone information (rather than just explaining what they are).

 Find their videos by putting the company name in our search box.
-Note: There’s no charge to anyone for having their video promoted by GGVideos.
+There’s no charge for having these video promoted by GGVideos, and never will be.

 Behnke Nurseries, Al’s Garden Center, Pasquesi Home and Garden, Jim Jenkins Lawn and Garden Center, H.J.
 Benken Garden Center, Hawkins Corner Nursery, Logge’s Plants, Bachman’s Floral Home and Garden, Urbans Greenhouse, Tagawa Gardens.